sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 36 years after the Kurukshetra War would put the sinking of Dwarka at 3031 BCE.

-## Vedveer Arya
+## Vedveer Arya - Manu flood 9200 BC?
+Dvaravati sinking 7400 BC?

-Vedveer Arya seems to have compiled a lengthy chronology of India's history worth looking at.
+Vedveer Arya seems to have compiled a lengthy and comprehensive chronology of India's history worth looking at.
 Hard copy in this folder https://independent.academia.edu/VedveerArya

-He places the Manu deluge at 9200 BC, and the submergence of Dvaravati at 7400 BC (Tollman event?).
+He places the Manu deluge at 9200 BC, and the submergence of Dvaravati (Dwarka) at 7400 BC (Tollman event?).
+The submergence of the same Dwaraka city, of the Mahabharata era, in 3126 BC.

+See page 24 for an overview.
+Page 74 for Manu dating.
+Pg 497 for Dvaravati.

+"Seemingly, forty-nine descendants of King Dravida reigned at Dvāravatī approximately for 1650 years, from 11050 BCE to 9400 BCE, considering the average reign of 33 years for each king.
+Dvāravatī was submerged by the sea around 9400-9300 BCE, during the reign of Irunkovel I, the forty-ninth king."

+"The archaeological site of Bhirrana in Hisar, Haryana has also been dated around 7500 BCE.
+A submerged structure of the ancient Poompuhar city found close to Kaveripattinam, Tamil Nadu has been dated around 9500" [29]

 ## Sinking of Kandam Kumari (Multiple occurrences)